Macrometacorp/docs/docs/photoniq/prerendering/manage-origins/view-404-identifiers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 You have several options for viewing Dynamic Prerendering 404 identifiers currently set on your origins.
 The 404 identifier is set when an origin is created.
-It signals to the service that the page should be rendered with a 404 status code.
+When Dynamic Prerendering encounters a page with this string, it reports a 404 status code.

 - **404 Identifier tab** - In the 404 Identifier tab in the web console, you can view information about the 404 identifier assigned to each origin.
 To add or update 404 identifiers, contact Macrometa Support.
   ![Prerendering 404 Identifier Tab](/img/prerendering/404-identifier.png)